la2050/archive/_projects/2015/creating-the-culture-of-entrepreneurship.md

   Citizens Of Culture uses an experience design and “culture hacking” to educate, inspire, and motivate people to think critically and put their creativity into action.
-'In one to three sentences, please describe your proposal.': >- Citizens Of Culture will develop a cross platform community of artists, entrepreneurs and everyday citizens that extends to web, print, and live events.
-We are establishing a culture of entrepreneurship that moves people to start their own firms and gives them resource to be successful, specifically surviving the first year in business.
 Where will you be working?:
   - South LA
   - Chuco's Justice Center